UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 Many browsers and versions have their own defaults for security like autoplay, allowing sounds, pop-ups, importing images from local sources, etc. It is impossible to know 100% sure if things will work in your browser in advance, so be prepared to deal with some confusion.

-In this stage, we will limit things to running the templates __locally__, which has implications for the reliablity and format of the data.
-Also: locally does NOT mean that it can be run without an internet connection in most cases, due to the nature of loading external scripts.
+In this stage, we will limit things to running the templates __locally__, which has implications for the reliability and format of the data.
+Also: locally does __not__ mean that it can be run without an internet connection in most cases, due to the nature of loading external scripts.
+Browsers really are optimised for being online.

-Not all of our education staff and lab staff have a firm background in web development, so things take time, experimentation and community building to make things better, but well, work in progress...

 # Some best practices for jsPsych experiments
+(to be removed from this specific readme after next steps)

 ## Audio
 In the case of web server setup, it is as good idea to initialise jsPysch with ```use_webaudio = true```, in case you use audio stimuli.
-This is typically faster than when false.
+This is typically faster than when set to false.

 ## Preload media, like images, video, audio
 In general, since timing is important, please make sure to [pre-load all media files](https://www.jspsych.org/overview/media-preloading/).